lahdesign/ticTacToe/README.md

 I. Overview
 A tic tac toe game for visual learners.
 The game features an object constructor function and is suggested for users beginning to understand their usage.
 The design is minimal & the board responsive.
+The project features a user sign-in system.
+Once logged in, the user can select to start a new game.
+At the end of each game, a winner is announced.
+Users can also see all of their previous games

 I am working towards using alpha channels to mimic overprinting, as if you were playing the game with markers in a notebook.

 II.
 Technologies Used